Semi-Supervised Active Learning for Semantic Segmentation in Unknown Environments Using Informative Path Planning: Our Approach

 Similarly to self-supervised robotic active learning approaches~\cite{frey2021continual, zurbrugg2022embodied}, after a mission is finished, we utilise our incrementally online-built uncertainty-aware semantic map (\Cref{SS:mapping}) to generate pseudo labels $\mathbf{Y}_u$ in a self-supervised fashion.
 We record to-be-pseudo-labelled images $\mathbf{z}_u \in \mathbf{Z}_u$ equidistantly between two poses planned for collecting to-be-human-labelled images (\Cref{eq:information_criterion}) to maximise training data diversity.
 Given a robot pose $\mathbf{p}_u \in \mathbb{R}^D$ at which $\mathbf{z}_u$ is recorded, we render a pixel-wise probabilistic pseudo label $p(\mathbf{y}_u\,|\,\mathbf{p}_u, \mathcal{M}_S) \in [0,1]^{K \times w \times h}$ from the semantic map belief $\mathcal{M}_S$ at the image resolution $w \times h$.
 Then, for each pixel $(m,n)$, we extract the maximum likelihood pseudo label $\mathbf{y}_u^{(m,n)} = \argmax_{k \in [K]} p(\mathbf{y}_u\,|\,\mathbf{p}_u, \mathcal{M}_S)^{(k,m,n)}$.
 Similarly, we render the corresponding pixel-wise model uncertainty $\mathbf{u}_u \in [0,1]^{w \times h}$ from the model uncertainty map $\mathcal{M}_U$.
 If a ray corresponding to pixel $(m,n)$ is not reflected by a surface voxel in $\mathcal{M}_G$, we assign the void class $\mathbf{y}_u^{(m,n)} = N^v$.

 In contrast to previous works~\citep{frey2021continual, zurbrugg2022embodied}, we only use a sparse set of $\alpha$ pseudo-labelled pixels per image $\mathbf{z}_u$ to train the network via \Cref{eq:network_loss} to balance the human and pseudo label supervision.
 We extend the approach of \citet{shin2021all} to a new pixel selection procedure for sparse pseudo labels $\mathbf{y}_u$ that trades off between semantic map uncertainty and pseudo label diversity.
 After each mission, for all images~$\mathbf{z}_u$ collected in any of the previous missions, we (re-)render pseudo labels $\mathbf{y}_u$ and model uncertainties $\mathbf{u}_u$ based on the most recent map beliefs $\mathcal{M}_S$ and $\mathcal{M}_U$.
 Similar to the human-labelled pixel selection (\Cref{SS:ssl_network_training}), for each image, we sample $\alpha$ pixels $(m,n)$ at random from the $\beta \%$ pixels with the lowest map-based model uncertainty $\mathbf{u}_u^{(m,n)}$.
 Non-sampled pixels are assigned the void class.
-We found that providing a threshold $\beta$ for the model uncertainty yields higher semantic segmentation performance than random sampling as it acts as a proxy to the pseudo label quality.
+We found that providing an implicit upper bound $\beta$ for model uncertainty yields higher semantic segmentation performance than random sampling as it acts as a proxy to the pseudo label quality.
+Further, $\beta \leq 10\,\%$ usually ensures moderate model performance improvements.